-Millions of people around the world suffer Xanax withdrawal.
+Millions of people around the world suffer from Xanax withdrawal.
 If you’re one of them, Recovery Unplugged is ready to help you with your symptoms.
-Call 1 (800) 55-REHAB today.
+Call 1 (855) 384-5794 today.

 Xanax users commonly mix their medications with alcohol in an effort to amplify the drug’s effects.
 This move can, and often does, lead to significant long-term health issues, including overdose.
 Both Xanax and alcohol are central nervous system depressants which means they can drastically slow down and even stop breathing.
 Both alcohol and Xanax are cleared from the body by the same liver enzymes.
 Because both drugs are broken down by the same compounds, it takes longer for the body to detoxify itself after you take Xanax and alcohol together.
 If you or a loved one have been simultaneously abusing alcohol Xanax, seek professional medical help immediately.
 Many of the Xanax overdoses, along with those of other benzodiazepines, directly involve alcohol.